astropy/astropy-model-ideas/ape-modeling.rst

 Given that both ``astropy.modeling`` and ``Sherpa`` exist and won't go away, the goal is to avoid duplication of effort and improve interoperability.

+TODO: add statement on scope of modeling packages?
+I.e. the goal is not to create a modeling / fitting package that will be super-general and allow very complex applications (like TODO).

 Why this document?
 ------------------